vamsi-bommu/DSA/recursion/recursion.md

 ## The Call Stack

-Python uses a call stack to keep track of function calls.
+Python uses a call stack.
 Each recursive call:
 - Gets its own memory space
 - Stores its local variables
 - Waits until deeper calls return